-Connect our Kids mission is to help every child in foster care find permanent families and supportive connections by utilizing technology In every area of business and most areas of government, technology is leveraged to dramatically increase efficiency.
-But because of the lack of sufficient incentive, modern technology for extended family engagement of foster youth didn't previously exist.
-We deliver free technology to social workers, CASA volunteers, lawyers, and family recruiters to magnify their impact.
-The work they perform remains the same - just with more information and tools at their fingertips.
+The mission of Connect Our Kids is to help every child in foster care find permanent families and supportive connections by utilizing technology In every area of business, and most areas of government, to dramatically increase efficiency.
+Because of a lack of sufficient incentive, modern technology for extended family engagement didn't previously exist.
+Today, we deliver free, innovative technology to social workers, CASA volunteers, lawyers and family recruiters to support and magnify their impact with more information and better tools.

 The Imprint is a daily news publication dedicated to rigorous, in-depth journalism focused on families and the systems that impact their lives.
 Founded in 2013, our work focuses on the nation’s child welfare and juvenile justice systems, as well as housing, economic, mental health and educational issues faced by vulnerable children and families.

 The Imprint is a publication of Fostering Media Connections (FMC), a nonprofit organization that uses the power of media and journalism to lead the conversation about children, youth and families in America.